Veteran AP reporter, editor Robert Barr dies at age 71

 "He was a lanky, droll, dry-witted part of a wonderful team in London and earlier as news editor at AP's New York headquarters," AP Standards editor John Daniszewski said.
 "His true affection for his adopted country shone through in the many stories under his byline about life and culture in Britain."

-Barr joined the London bureau in 1988 from New York.
-One of his first assignments was covering the crash of Pan Am Flight 103 in Lockerbie, Scotland.
+He worked in Honolulu and New York before joining the London bureau in 1988.
+One of his first assignments in Britain was covering the crash of Pan Am Flight 103 in Lockerbie, Scotland.
 Two years later, he became news editor, earning the respect of colleagues for his precise, yet graceful way with words and effective oversight, said Myron Belkind, who served as London bureau chief from 1980 to 2001.

 Barr oversaw the AP's coverage of British politics during a turbulent period that encompassed the last days of Prime Minister Margaret Thatcher's government to the heyday of Tony Blair; Princess Diana's divorce from heir to the throne Prince Charles in 1996 and her death the following year; and the long-running conflict in Northern Ireland.